Transference-focused psychotherapy: Preliminary research

 In early research studying the efficacy of a year-long TFP, suicide attempts were significantly reduced during treatment.
 Additionally, the physical condition of the patients was significantly improved.
 When the researchers compared the treatment year to the year prior, it was found that there was a significant reduction in psychiatric hospitalizations and days spent as inpatients in psychiatric hospitals.
-The dropout rate for the 1-year study was 19.1%, which the authors state as comparable to dropout rates in previous studies assessing the treatment of borderline individuals, including DBT research.
+The dropout rate for the 1-year study was 19.1%, which the authors state as comparable to dropout rates in previous studies assessing the treatment of borderline individuals, including dialectical behavior therapy (DBT) research.

 TFP vs. treatment-as-usual (TAU)

-Results indicated that the TFP group experienced significant decreases in ER visits and hospitalizations during treatment year, as well as significant increases in global functioning when compared to TAU.
+Results indicated that the TFP group experienced significant decreases in ER visits and hospitalizations during the treatment year, as well as significant increases in global functioning when compared to TAU.

 TFP vs. treatment by community experts

 A randomized clinical trial compared the outcomes of TFP or treatment by community experts for 104 borderline patients.
-The dropout rate was significantly higher in the community psychotherapy condition; however, the dropout rate for TFP was 38.5%, which the authors acknowledge as somewhat higher than dropout rates associated with dialectical behavior therapy (DBT) and schema-focused therapy (SFT).
+The dropout rate was significantly higher in the community psychotherapy condition; however, the dropout rate for TFP was 38.5%, which the authors acknowledge as somewhat higher than dropout rates associated with DBT and schema-focused therapy (SFT).
 The TFP group experienced significant improvement in personality organization, psychosocial functioning, and number of suicide attempts.
 In this study neither group was associated with a significant change in self-harming behaviors.

 TFP vs. DBT vs. supportive treatment

 Prior to treatment and at four-month intervals during treatment, patients were assessed in the following domains: suicidal behavior, aggression, impulsivity, anxiety, depression, and social adjustment.
-Results indicate that patients in all three conditions showed improvement in multiple domains at the one-year mark.
+Results indicate that patients in all three treatments showed improvement in multiple domains at the one-year mark.
 Only DBT and TFP were significantly associated with improvement in suicidal behaviors; however, TFP outperformed DBT in anger and impulsivity improvement.
 Overall, participation in TFP predicted significant improvement in 10 of the 12 variables across the 6 domains, DBT in 5 of 12, and ST in 6 of the 12 variables.